jpnr79/protocolsmanager/README.md

 * Showing serial number or inventory number in one or two columns
 * Possibility to add custom rows
 * Possibility to add notes to export
-## What's new in 1.5?
+## What's new in 1.5.1?
 * Now you can select in the template settings who generates the PDF (for instance IT division or Name of the technician)
 * Fixed some bugs
+## What's new in 1.5?
+* Added compatibility for GLPI v10
+* Added more checks on the plugin
+* Updated the plugin

+## In 1.4.2:
+* Fixed one column mode in serial number
+* Document is now assigned to default user's entity
 ## What's new in 1.4?
 * New optional feature - sending emails with PDFs - automatically after generating PDF or manually in any moment
 * New text field in template above the table
 * Now you can use fields: Owner name - {owner}, current date - {cur_date} and admin name - {admin} in template text fields and email content and subject.
 * Fixed some bugs
-## In 1.4.2:
-* Fixed one column mode in serial number
-* Document is now assigned to default user's entity

 ## Compatibility
 GLPI 10.0 or higher